feifyKike/webdev_portfolio/README.md

 # a localhost:####/webdev_portfolio link should appear -> paste into your browser and view
 ```

-### Make commits and push them to your remote fork
+### Make commits and push them to your remote repository
 ```sh
 git remote add origin https://github.com/YOUR_GITHUB_USERNMAE/webdev_portfolio.git # set a remote repo for git to point to git remote -v # shows the set remote